 International students must meet additional criteria and will be evaluated on a case-by-case basis.
 Contact us for information and assistance.

-Applicants must satisfy any one of the following criteria:
+Applicants must satisfy any one of the criteria from any of the following categories:

 *GRE scores are converted to comparable GMAT scores